TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Node level status check

-Access the GPU node and run the ‘nvidia-smi’ command.
+Access the GPU node and run the `nvidia-smi` command.
 The GPU driver is working normally if the output shows the following:

 ```